KevinMenden/code4green/README.md

 ### Wisely_household_data_analysis.ipynb
 This notebook contains our analysis of residential household appliance usage.
 Here we show how dishwashers and washinc machines are mainly run during sub-optimal times with regards to renewable energy generation.

+### Wisely_performance_evaluation.ipynb
+Here we do some performance evaluation of the Wisely prediction models, to see how good the prototype model works.

+### Wisely_regional_energy_generation.ipynb
+In this notebook we look into different energy source (hydro, wind, solar) and how their distributions varies across different regions in Germany.

+# Software version
+All code was written in Jupyter Notebooks which allow to easily explore the code and the results directory here in GitHub, without the need to install anything.
+If you would like to play around with the notebooks and execute them yourself, the following dependencies are required (versions used by us in brackets):

+* python (3.6)
+* pandas (0.24.0)
+* numpy (1.18.5)
+* matplotlib (3.2.2)
+* scikit-learn (0.23.1)
+* seaborn (0.10.1)
+* nb_conda (2.2.2)
+* geopandas (0.6.1)
+* cartopy (0.17.0)
+* shapely (1.7.0)

+You will also have to download the datasets for execution (see below).

 # Datasets
 We have used the following datasets from the Open Power System Data platform.